Quick Summary

 Why These Two Stories Are Actually One Story

-In one line: ChatGPT is monetizing through ads at the exact moment it is losing share, and Claude is positioning itself as the deliberate alternative.
+Summary: ChatGPT is monetizing through ads at the exact moment it is losing share, and Claude is positioning itself as the deliberate alternative.

 The AEO industry has been treating these as separate developments.
 They are not.
 ChatGPT’s referral decline coincides with OpenAI rolling out ads in the Free and Go tiers, which means citation real estate inside ChatGPT will increasingly compete with sponsored placements.
 Even if your brand earns an organic citation, an ad placement above or beside it changes the click-through math significantly.